 In most cases, you will need to cover the medical costs up front and they will be reimbursed as soon as the health insurance provider receives your claim.

 You can find a list of both short-term and long-term policies on the right.

 If you are employed directly by the h_da, you will generally have compulsory insurance from a statutory health insurance scheme.
 You should research the insurance providers yourself (you can find a list of providers on the right) and choose the one that best fits your needs.
 You need to apply for insurance directly through the insurance providers but make sure to inform the h_da human resources department about which provider you have chosen.

 The cost of statutory health insurance is calculated based on your gross income, and is currently about 15 %.
 The employer and employee both pay about half, and this fee is automatically deducted from your pay cheque.

 You are exempt from compulsory insurance with a statutory health insurance scheme if your gross income is over € 54,900.
 In this case, you can choose either voluntary statutory health insurance or private health insurance.

-If you are not working in Germany or you are only here for a short visit (for a business trip or a conference), your home insurance will be recognized.
+If your stay does not involve working in Germany or you are only here for a short visit (for a business trip or a conference), your home insurance will be recognized.
 For longer stays, like for guest lectures or reseachs projects for one semester or year, or if you will plan to be employed, you are subject to compulsory health insurance.
 Please see the EURAXESS website for additional information and a comprehensive list of private and statutory health insurance providers.